 We learned how to enable in-band FEC for Opus codec but the last thing to talk about is the pros and cons of using it!

-- No need to develop an inhouse mechanism of adding FEC to your packets.
+- No need to develop an in-house mechanism for adding FEC to your packets.

 - Most of the third parties like SIP servers(Asterisk) or WebRTC support Opus in-band FEC out of the box.